Moving to Mexico in 5 Steps

 Additional Reading: How to Find the Best Rentals in Mexico

 Mexico offers excellent healthcare at affordable rates.
+The country provides accessible medical care through both public and private healthcare systems, with private facilities often offering higher standards and shorter wait times, but it’s important to understand five key things about healthcare in Mexico before you rely on it completely.
 But paying out of pocket can bankrupt you during a catastrophic event.
 So, it’s a good idea to get private health insurance.

 Getting private health insurance in Mexico is difficult after age 70 through a Mexican Carrier.
 And even though residents can enroll in Mexico’s affordable healthcare program IMSS, this social security medical system can be very limited.

-Not only are their facilities and services are inferior to private healthcare, sometimes they run out of essential medications.
-Also, if you are not suffering from a life threatening emergency, you will have to wait to be treated.
+Not only are their facilities and services inferior to private healthcare, but sometimes they run out of essential medications.
+Also, if you are not suffering from a life-threatening emergency, you will have to wait to be treated.

-When you move to Mexico, you will quickly realize that many foreigners end up paying out of pocket and having some cash reserves for medical expenses.
+When moving to Mexico, you will quickly realize that many foreigners end up paying out of pocket and having some cash reserves for medical expenses.
 Or, if they are from the U.S., they have Medicare when they become eligible as a plan B.

 Certain pre-existing conditions will disqualify you from health insurance through a lot of Mexican providers.
 For this reason, you will have to shop around for health insurance companies that cover you in Mexico with pre-existing conditions.